-Object Description Port The switch port number.
+Object Description • Port The switch port number.
 LACP Enabled Controls whether LACP is enabled on this switch port.
-LACP will form an aggregation when 2 or more ports are connected to the same partner.
-LACP can form max 12 LAGs per switch and 2G LAGs per stack. • Key The Key value incurred by the port, range 1-65535 .
+LACP will form an aggregation when 2 or more ports are connected to the same partner. • Key The Key value incurred by the port, range 1-65535 .
 The Auto setting will set the key as appropriate by the physical link speed, 10Mb = 1, 100Mb = 2, 1Gb = 3.
 Using the Specific setting, a user-defined value can be entered.
 Ports with the same Key value can participate in the same aggregation group, while ports with different keys cannot.
 The default setting is "Auto" • Role The Role shows the LACP activity status.
 The Active will transmit LACP packets each second, while Passive will wait for a LACP packet from a partner (speak if spoken to).

-Timeout The Timeout controls the period between BPDU transmissions.
-Fast will transmit LACP packets each second, while Slow will wait for 30 seconds before sending a LACP packet.
-Priority The Priority controls the priority of the port.
+• Timeout The Timeout controls the period between BPDU transmissions.
+Fast will transmit LACP packets each second, while Slow will wait for 30 seconds before sending a LACP packet. • Priority The Priority controls the priority of the port.
 If the LACP partner wants to form a larger group than is supported by this device then this parameter will control which ports will be active and which ports will be in a backup role.
 Lower number means greater priority.

-Reset : Click to undo any changes made locally and revert to previously saved values.
+: Click to undo any changes made locally and revert to previously saved values.